It all started with a Pony. A very deadpan, very Zen Pony.

 But as I looked at the episode this character appeared in, I noticed something.
 Maud wasn’t rude or weird.
 She was following simple Zen Buddhist tenets in a very non-Zen world.
 Direct, minimal observation contact, not pushing her own opinions into the environment, just letting things be, not competing at all, only applying exactly as much effort as needed, even at the moment she needs to be the heroine (at which point she outshines every other character).

 The realization the show created a Zen pony was a revelation for me.
 I’m a student of Zen philosophy.
 I recognized the lessons.
 Could I use Maud to help do the same for others?
 I remembered a book from the 1980s – The Tao of Pooh, by Benjamin Hoff – that did something similar.
 The name seemed appropriate.
 So, in early November of 2014, The Tao of Maud was born.

 We send a message out each morning, every day, 7 days a week.
-Each week is based on a character from the show and the attribute it represents – laughter, kindness, loyalty, friendship, recovery, redemption, family, wealth, identity, etc. We started on Twiter, and since have added Facebook, Tumblr and Instagram.
-I’ve given talks about the concept behind it at conventions all over the country as well.
+Each week is based on a character from the show and the attribute it represents – laughter, kindness, loyalty, friendship, recovery, redemption, family, wealth, identity, etc. We started on Twitter, and since have added daily posts on Facebook, Tumblr, and Instagram.
+I’ve given talks about the concept behind it at MLP conventions all over the country as well.
 Now in its third year, we’re still exploring other ways to expand the reach of the messages.
 We’re even looking into an Alexa skill.

 This is a labor of love project.
 I like the idea I’m doing some small bit of good in the world each day with this.
 And three years in, I’m still enjoying everything it teaches me, as well.